amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *recommended devices*

 It is impossible to discuss the slide rule without having the device in hand.
 For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig.
 It was one of the most common engineering slide rules for decades and, as such, many engineering professors published good introductory books for it.

+[K&E 4081-3 photo]

+The term "log-log" refers to the $LL$ scale, which is used to compute arbitrary exponentiation.
+The term "duplex" refers to the fact that both sides of the frame are etched with scales.
+The duplex arrangement was invented by William Cox in 1895 for K&E. The term "decitrig" was K&E's trade name for its slide rules that used decimal degrees for trigonometric computations, instead of minutes and seconds.
+Engineers prefer using the more convenient decimal notation.
+The K&E 4081-3 was perhaps the most popular engineering slide rule in the US.

 Another common model was the Post 1460 Versalog.
 Although somewhat less popular than the K&E 4081-3, the Post 1460 is cheaper and, in my opinion, is a better slide rule.
+It is made of bamboo, a more stable material than wood.

+[Post 1460 photo]

 Go on eBay and buy an inexpensive one, either the [K&E 4081-3](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) or the [Post 1460](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=post+1460+versalog+slide+rule&_sacat=0); you will need a slide rule to follow the discussions below.
 Alternatively, you could use a [slide rule simulator](https://www.sliderules.org/react/hemmi_versalog_ii.html).

-[K&E 4081-3 & Post 1460 photo]

 # PRINCIPLES